 - b.
-Income tax records; - c.
+Income tax records: - c.
 Business licenses; - d.
 Listings in telephone or business directories; - e.
-Advertisements in dated publications: - f.
-Building, land use or other development permits; - g.
+Advertisements in dated publications; - f.
+Building, land use or other development permits: - g.
 Insurance policies; - h.
 Leases; and - i.
-Dated aerial photos. - C. Regulations Applicable to All Nonconforming Uses, Structures, and Sites. - Ownership.
+Dated aerial photos. - Regulations Applicable to All Nonconforming Uses, Structures, and Sites. - 1.
+Ownership.
 The status of a nonconforming use, structure, or site is not affected by changes in ownership. - 2.
 Maintenance and Repair.
-Routine maintenance and repair associated with nonconforming uses, structures, or sites is allowed.
+Routine maintenance and routine repair associated with nonconforming uses, structures, or sites is allowed.
 "Routine maintenance" includes those usual acts to prevent decline, lapse, or cessation from a lawfully established condition.
-"Repair" includes in-kind restoration to a state comparable to its original condition within a reasonable period after decay has occurred. - D. Regulations Applicable to Nonconforming Uses. - 1.
-Operations. - a.
-Nonconforming Uses May Continue to Operate.
-Operations associated with a nonconforming use may continue, subject to the provisions of this subsection of the provisions of the subsection of the provisions of the subsection of the provisions of - b.
+"Routine repair" includes inkind restoration to a state comparable to its original condition within a reasonable period after decay has occurred. - D. Regulations Applicable to Nonconforming Uses. - Operations. - Nonconforming Uses May Continue to Operate.
+Operations associated with a nonconforming use may continue, subject to the provisions of this subsection D. - b.
 Nonconforming Uses Hours of Operation.
 The hours of operation associated with a nonconforming use located in a Mixed-Use Land Use District which permit residential uses may only extend into the period of 9:00 p.m. to 6:00 a.m. subject to Administrative Conditional Use approval.
-Nonconforming uses which on January 1, 2025, already operated between these hours may continue without ACU approval, as long as the hours of operation between 9:00 p.m. and 6:00 a.m. are not expanded. - Expansions.
-Nonconforming uses may expand under certain circumstances as described in this subsection: - Expansions of Nonconforming Structures.
-If a nonconforming structure containing a nonconforming use is expanded in accordance with the requirements of this section, then the nonconforming use may expand in conjunction with, and in proportion to, the expansion of the nonconforming structure.
+Nonconforming uses which on January 1, 2025, already operated between these hours may continue without such approval, as long as the hours of operation between 9:00 p.m. and 6:00 a.m. are not expanded. - 2.
+Expansions.
+Nonconforming uses may expand under certain circumstances as described in this subsection:

-- b.
+- a.
+Expansions of Nonconforming Structures.
+If a nonconforming structure containing a nonconforming use is expanded in accordance with the requirements of this section, then the nonconforming use may expand in conjunction with, and in proportion to, the expansion of the nonconforming structure. - b.
 Expansions of Nonconforming Sites.
 If a nonconforming site containing a nonconforming use is expanded in accordance with the requirements of this section, then the nonconforming use may expand in conjunction with, and in proportion to, the expansion of the nonconforming site. - c.
 Limitation on Expansion.
 No expansion of hazards.
-No expansion in operations shall be permitted that increases the use or on-site quantity of flammable or hazardous constituents (e.g., compressed gases, industrial liquids, etc.), or that increases the amount of waste generated or stored that is subject to the Washington Hazardous Waste Management Regulations, RCW 70.105.210, as currently adopted or subsequently amended or superseded.
+No expansion in operations shall be permitted that increases the use or onsite quantity of flammable or hazardous constituents (e.g., compressed gases, industrial liquids, etc.), or that increases the amount of waste generated or stored that is subject to the Washington Hazardous Waste Management Regulations, RCW 70.105.210, as currently adopted or subsequently amended or superseded.
 The Director may in consultation with the Fire Marshal modify the requirements of this subsection if the Director determines that the expansion will not increase the threat to human health and the environment over the pre-expansion condition.